dhsama51/dhsama51/README.md

 <div align="center">

-I am an undergraduate student at **Kookmin University**, majoring in **Information Security & Cryptomathematics** and double majoring in **Software**.
+I am an undergraduate student at **Kookmin University**, majoring in **Information Security & Cryptomathematics** and double-majoring in **Software**.
-My current interests lie in **systems and network security, TLS, web security, and empirical vulnerability analysis**.
+My interests lie at the intersection of **systems security and artificial intelligence**, with a focus on vulnerability analysis, security testing, and failure evaluation.

-Through research and coursework, I have reproduced published attacks, examined whether their assumptions hold in open-source environments, and implemented security protocols and cryptographic primitives.
+Through research and coursework, I have reproduced attacks against **5G and TLS systems**, examined whether their underlying assumptions hold in open-source implementations, and implemented **security protocols and cryptographic primitives**.
+I have also applied machine-learning models to encrypted traffic analysis and gained experience with LLMs and vision-language models through various AI projects.
-I aim to extend these experiences toward identifying and experimentally validating security problems in **real-world protocols and implementations**.
+Building on this foundation, I aim to study **network and protocol security**, the **security of LLMs and AI agents**, and **AI-assisted security testing**.

 </div>